Hostile Takeover

 From their perspective, it must’ve been a quick death.
 One drone was beheaded, and the other got a blade through the chest, dragged upward to bisect the head.

-V drank from the gout of oil surging from the decapitated.
-V didn’t count liters; she operated by gut feel.
+Her core slowed to a thump, thump as V drank from the gout of oil surging from the decapitated.
+Didn’t bother counting liters; she operated by gut feel.

-She recalled J once said that the amount of oil a disassembly drone could store was unlimited – it came and went from the same place as their guns, their ammo, and the mass they used to regenerate from everything short of total obliteration.
+J once said that the oil a disassembly drone could store was unlimited — came and went from the same place they kept the guns, ammo, and enough steel-flesh to come back from everything short of outright obliteration.
+‘Subspace,’ she called it.

-Because it meant V would never be full.
-No matter how many drones she killed, V would always thirst for more oil; a drought that would never end.
+Why count liters?
+V would never be full.
+No matter how many drones she killed, this body would always thirst for more oil, an eternal drought within.

-She rolled her eyes.
+She rolled yellow eyes.
 A surge of this body’s freakish strength, and V rushed forward.
-She transformed her right hand back into – and it didn’t transform.
+She transformed her right hand back into — but it didn’t transform.

-So she transformed her left hand instead, cut down the drone, then glanced at her right arm.
+So she transformed the left hand instead, cut down the drone, then glanced at the right arm.
 Still had the hole in it.
-V focused, activating her robot vampire powers.
+V focused, activating the robot vampire powers.

 J had spent several training drills making sure both of them could ‘execute the active regeneration function’ — i.e., heal their freakish bodies.
 V’s wrist reset back to the specification in her memory banks.
 She transformed it and it worked.